ValentinRicher/food-classification/README.md

 ### `src/application`

 All the files to launch the application like the training or the prediction.
 These files call other files defined in other folders.
 This folder is here to centralized the different entry points of the project.
-Here there are different training possibilities if you want to train on Azure or on an on-premise server.
-The two files or entry points will call the same training pipeline.

 - `src/application/train_local.py` is an entry point for the project.
 You specify the tracking URI and the experiment name for MLflow.
 The experiment name is also used in the `src/pipelines/mlflow_train_pipeline.py` file to choose the right model.
 - `src/application/predict_from_served_model.py` can call a model served with MLflow format locally or on Azure.
 The images need to be encoded in base 64 before being sent over HTTP.
 Then the images are stored in pandas DataFrame as required by MLflow.